Huzaifa785/learn-java/installation.md

 - After installing the Java Extension Pack, restart VS Code.

 - To verify that the Java Extension Pack is installed correctly, open a new Java file and type the following code:
+- Make sure that the file is saved like this: HelloWorld.java

 ```
 public class HelloWorld {